 Once the customer clicks on a new survey site, additional login information may be required in order to complete surveys.
 This process can be quite time-consuming and frustrating — particularly when users spend time setting up a new account and filling out screening questions only to discover that they don’t actually qualify, and are booted out of the survey with nothing to show for their time or effort (more on that later).

 How Does SurveySay Pay?

 Once a user is directed to a site and provides the necessary signup information, the user can choose which surveys to take.
 Surveys range in payment from $1 to upwards of $10 per survey.
 Surveys can take anywhere from two minutes to 25 minutes (sometimes even longer) and may cover a variety of topics ranging from homeowner’s insurance to laundry detergent.
 If a user does not qualify for a survey, the time spent will be minimal; however, there will be no payment for failed attempts to qualify for a survey.

 Payment will only be awarded when a survey is fully completed.
 Payment does not come from SurveySay, but from the site that directly houses the survey.
 Payments may be in the form of redeemable points, gift cards, or actual money that is sent to a user’s PayPal account.
 Keep in mind that many of the sites that SurveySay sends you to will have a minimum earnings threshold that must be reached before payment or rewards can be requested.

 What Information Does SurveySay Collect?

 SurveySay collects information from users during the registration process.
-The amount of required information is limited to email address, date of birth, ethnicity, gender, and country.
+The amount of required information is limited to an email address, date of birth, ethnicity, gender, and country.
 SurveySay only collects social security numbers if members exceed $600 per year in survey earnings, as tax reporting is then required.